ember-learn/cli-guides/guides/advanced-use/index.md

 ## Testing framework

-Ember has official support for QUnit and Mocha.
+Ember has official support for QUnit.
 However, other libraries may be used.

 ## Community build tools